About the Project

 Participation in the BOA Program will help to stimulate further investment in the neighborhood and will seek to bring in new businesses and industries, create new employment opportunities, improve access to the City’s waterfront and enhance the overall quality-of-life for residents.
 Please see the BOA Program page of this website for additional information about the New York State Brownfield Opportunity Area Program.

 In 2006 the City of Rochester applied for funding through the NYS BOA Program and were awarded money to proceed with this project.
 The project is being administered through the City’s Department of Environmental Quality.
 In 2010, Bergmann Associates, in collaboration with Camoin Associates and Interface Studio, was selected to assist in the development and facilitation of the BOA project, which officially kicked-off in early 2011.
-This phase of the project is expected to be completed by fall 2012.
+The VOBOA project received further funding in fall of 2014 for planning and predevelopment projects.

 This project is a community-based planning effort that seeks to integrate ideas generated from residents, business owners, and other stakeholders into the actual development of plan recommendations.
 Involvement and participation by the public is critical to ensuring the planning processes are successful and the final plans achieve the community’s vision.